-It’s important I know I have Autism, not so that I define myself by it, but knowing I have it means I can look back on my memories and rightly place them with my Autism diagnosis.
+It was important that I knew I had Autism, not so that I could define myself by it, but knowing means I can now look back on my experiences and rightly place each of those experiences.

-It’s fair to say that I was never encouraged to think independently as a child.
-In a way that helped with my neurological issues, because I coped better not having to make decisions.
-Sensory issues flag up so many issues that you don’t always understand, and without the understanding, it’s easy to place those experiences elsewhere.
+Sensory issues flag up so many issues that you don’t always understand and without the understanding, it’s easy to stress about those issues, or place your experiences elsewhere.

-So memories like going to guide camp I am now able to recall my problems and place my experiences better.
-Even before I got to gamp, the whole idea filled me with trepidation.
-Having touched base with camp, I remember feeling incredibly scared.
-My stomach was in knots.
-Feeling panicky and being completely out of my depth, by tea time those in charge had already called my parents for them to take me home.
-The open spaces made everything feel and look scary.
+I can now recall and place my experiences better: I remember going to guide camp.
+Even before I got to camp, the whole idea filled me with trepidation.
+Having got to camp, I remember feeling incredibly scared, so scared my stomach was in knots.
+I remember feeling panicky and being completely out of my depth because it was a new environment.

+By tea time those in charge had already called my parents for them to come and take me home.
+The whole camp thing didn’t look or feel right and it was the not feeling right that made me homesick.
+The open spaces made everything look and feel scary.
 Everything about camp felt scary.
 I can remember those feeling as if they were yesterday.
 They are the same feelings I get when I work through anything new.

-I remember being invited to stay with family in Grimsby for a few days and my mum dropping me off at my father’s work because he was taking me.
-But I froze because I knew I couldn’t do it.
-I didn’t go.
+Another memory comes to mind.
+Being invited to stay with family in Grimsby for a few days and my mum dropping me off at my father’s work because he was taking me.
+But I froze because I knew I couldn’t and didn’t go through with it.

 Since my diagnosis and for the first time, I am able to place my experiences down to sensory issues that I didn’t know I had.